gravitational/teleport/docs/4.1/cli-docs.md

 !!! warning "Token Generation"

-    We recommend to use tools like `pwgen` to generate sufficiently random tokens of 32+ byte length.
+    We recommend the use of tools like `pwgen` to generate sufficiently random tokens of 32+ byte length.

 ## teleport status